 A Hub can operate as an informal community (hereinafter Informal Community Hub) or a legal entity (hereinafter Legal Entity Hub).
 A new Hub will be established as an Informal Community Hub and may later be transformed into a Legal Entity Hub.

-Hubs are accountable to the members of the MyData Global association that are participating in the Hubs activities locally as well as the whole membership of the whole organisation.
-Therefore there is only one membership of MyData and that is the membership of MyData Global association.
+Hubs are firstly accountable to the members of the MyData Global association that are participating in the Hubs activities locally as well as the whole membership of the association.
+There can be only one membership of MyData and that is the membership of the association.
 This means that if a Legal Entity Hub has members with voting rights, they must also be members of MyData Global.

-Hubs are considered as part of MyData Global’s institutionalised activity, and have a Formal Consultative Role in giving guidance to the MyData Global’s leadership team about matters that affect Hubs collectively.
+Hubs are considered as part of MyData Global’s institutionalised activity and have a Formal Consultative Role in giving guidance to MyData Global’s leadership team about matters that affect Hubs collectively.

 1.1 Purpose: Hubs strive towards the same Purpose and Vision as MyData Global.
 Hubs represent members of MyData Global locally and provide them a structure to promote the MyData vision and principles as defined in the Bylaws and MyData Declaration.

-1.2 Accountability: Hubs are accountable to the members of the whole MyData Global.
-Among other things this means especially building and maintaining the MyData brand to be always aligned with the Purpose and Vision.
+1.2 Accountability: Hubs are accountable to the members of the MyData Global association.
+Among other things this means especially building and maintaining the MyData brand to be aligned with the Purpose and Vision.
 Hub leadership is accountable for leading the hub’s participants according to the Guiding Principles and Code of Conduct of MyData Global.

 1.3 Alignment & coordination: The MyData Global and its network of Hubs are highly aligned in their ambition and goals of realising the Vision and Purpose.
 They are further loosely coupled in their strategic activities, which support each other wherever possible.